 Parents are role models when it comes to dealing with money.
 People who are careless with money are more likely to raise children who share their attitudes about finances.
 However, parents who are responsible with their spending often raise children who grow up understanding the value of a dollar.
 That being said, sometimes kids have different money styles than what has been modeled in their homes.
 You may not agree with their choices, but at least you know you’ve provided good modeling and education.

 5. Teach delayed gratification

 When we have discretionary income, it’s tempting to want to lavish our children with toys and expensive gifts with no strings attached.
 But kids who earn money through chores, save up for expensive purchases and learn the concept of delayed gratification will be properly prepared when they enter the real world.
 You may even want to model this concept by talking about how you are saving for a family vacation or special outing.

 Grown-ups don’t earn $1 for eating their broccoli or brushing their teeth.
 Children should not feel entitled to money as a result of good behavior.
 Parents should set basic expectations for children’s behavior — without any financial remuneration — and provide money in exchange for chores and other work.

 7. Encourage older teens to get a job

-Most banks will allow young teens to have a debit or credit card if it’s co-signed by a parent.
+Most banks will allow young teens to have a debit or credit card co-signed by a parent.
 With small limits of a few hundred dollars, kids can start to have some small measure of financial independence.
-When the monthly bill arrives, so does a great opportunity to talk about credit, interest and the importance of paying in full immediately.
+When the monthly bill arrives, so does a great opportunity to talk about credit, interest, and the importance of paying in full immediately.
 This creates good habits before college.

 9. Set up a Donor Advised Family Fund